 The Company has entered into commitment line contracts with three correspondent financial institutions with the aim of securing a flexible and stable funding framework.
 The balance of unexecuted borrowings related to the commitment line contracts at the end of the fiscal year under review is as follows.

-Total amount of commitment line contracts
+¥6,000 million Total amount of commitment line contracts

-¥6.000 million
+Balance of borrowing ¥ - million ¥6,000 million